 If you're going to machine-stitch the binding - this is how I'll do it here - you'll start on the back side and then fold it towards the front side of your quilt sandwich.
 And sew it in place by machine, which goes a lot faster.

 I stitch my binding first on the BACK side and then machine-topstitch it on the front side.
-That way any imperfect stitches don’t show.
-I have tried the other way around, using machine before, and the result was ahem, not one I’d like to show you here on the blog. 🙂
+That way any imperfect stitches don't show.
+I have tried the other way around, using machine before, and you can find a quick how-to at the bottom of this post.

 How to Sew A Quilt Binding - Sewing Steps